ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A ReceiveError occurs when data is received by the underlying Protocol Stack that cannot be fully retrieved or deframed, or when some other indication is received that reception has failed.
-Such conditions that irrevocably lead the the termination of the Connection are signaled using ConnectionError instead (see {{termination}}).
+Such conditions that irrevocably lead to the termination of the Connection are signaled using ConnectionError instead (see {{termination}}).

 The ReceiveError event passes an optional associated messageContext.
-This may indicate that a Message that was being partially received previously, but had not completed, encountered and error and will not be completed.
+This may indicate that a Message that was being partially received previously, but had not completed, encountered an error and will not be completed.

 ## Message Receive Context {#receive-context}